 In retrospect, it was unclear to me how much desperation and suicidal ideation this person had.
 It did not seem significant when I inquired but I wonder if it was being downplayed for different reasons.
 What became evident in time is that this particular attempt to heal with psychedelics was this person’s last, best attempt in a long and difficult fight.
-This person ended up taking their own life after it became clear that even this course was not providing the relief they needed.
+A few months after I began sitting for them, this person concluded that this treatment was not working.
+After a significant personal stressor hit during this time, they ended up taking their own life.

 If you have ever been in a family or a community where someone suicides, it is a bomb going off.
 There is a numb shock and frantic confusion followed by a natural and desperate need to re-establish a sense of order and meaning in the world.
 There is a strong need to protect people from the inevitable and impossible feelings of guilt that always, always arise.
 And yes, there is a need to assign blame and try to find a reason why someone would do such a thing.
 A complaint was made to the state licensing board about my role in this event along with another therapist that was involved.
 Incidentally, it was not the person’s family who made a report.
 The family knew the depth of the illness and the difficulty of the situation first hand; they were even involved in sitting for the person during their psychedelic work when I couldn’t be there.

 I did what I thought was the most ethical thing I could do at that moment.
 I voluntarily forfeited my license.
 I walked away without contesting anything and surrendered my license as that was the most severe penalty that the state licensing board could impose anyway.
-I was committed to avoiding any negative attention on the study.
 I would not have given up my license if I thought I could have responded to the complaint at the time or if something like this were to happen today.

 I say this as a cautionary tale to anyone who has seen the profound healing capacity of psychedelic work, and is choosing to operate either underground or undertake this healing path with less seriousness and training than it deserves.
 Even though I had my doubts going in about whether this would be helpful, the work that we accomplished over time ended up being pretty significant.
+This person did have unrelenting depression but they did also have significant trauma that was responding.
 Our work together ended up being some of the best, most technically precise and love filled work I have ever provided.
 At that point, I had over 10,000 therapy hours sitting with people, I had lots of clinical training, I had spent a few hundred hours working specifically with psychedelic medicine with very good supervision in the clinical trial.
 I was even relating the situation to my own therapist during this time which is to say, it was not a secretive, furtive undertaking.
 I was hopeful and proud to be able to help.
 Even with all of these solid pieces in place, it was not enough to achieve the outcome we all wanted.
 With all of my clinical training and the deep work we did, I didn’t see it coming at all.
 The truth is that just like physical disease, there are forms of mental illness that are terminal and no intervention is going to work 100% of the time.

 This experience was personally devastating for me and has stayed with me for years.
 I found my mind going through our time together over and over again, looking to see what I missed.
 If I could have done something different.
 This person has shown up in my dreams and as intrusive images.
 I find myself trying to understand what drove them in their last days, and play out different conversations we could have had.
 This person lives in my psyche which is to say, I came away from this with my own pretty significant PTSD.
-I have spent many hours in my own therapy sessions working with the events.
+I have spent many hours in my own therapy sessions working with these events.
 I have a dear friend who is a psychiatrist who lost three patients to suicide; this destroyed him personally and almost ended his career.
-This one removed me from life for a number of years.
+This situation evoked fear, guilt, confusion, anger, and depression in my system...removing me from life for a number of years.
 So yes, our involvement in this work and in people’s lives is serious.
 The repercussions in our own lives emotionally, energetically, relationally and otherwise, is deep.

 Looking back upon that situation, I still see that there were no easy answers.
 What if I had said ‘no’ and done nothing to help at our second meeting, and this person suicided two weeks later?
-What if I fought for my license and somehow that was used to interrupt the MDMA research?
+What if I fought for my license and somehow that was used to interrupt the MDMA research and derail that kind of help for many more people?
+From where I stood at the time, and the information I had, I took a shot that I thought would lead to a good outcome.
 I am not ashamed of the decisions I made to help this person even though I would make a different choice in retrospect, and I have no problems with the choice of not defending my license.
 I am fine with my personal ethics on both counts.

 What I’ve come to understand is that there are much larger forces dictating the course of our lives than we might want to acknowledge.
 Human beings helping human beings can be a messy business or simply not work even with clear intentions and even under the best of circumstances.
 This is even more the case when desperation and suffering are making decisions.
 I did not see the fullness or depth of this person’s fight with depression, but I have seen close loved ones put up the fight of their lives against illness for years.
 What I’ve come to understand is that when someone says ‘enough, I’m done’, that is their and only their choice to make.
 Most of us live a life where being here is not a question, it's not a choice we have to make affirmatively everyday, while for others, it is.